tarosei/furima-28257/README.md

 ### Association

-- has_many :items
+- has_many : items
-- has_many :items, through: users_items
+- has_many : items, through: trade
 - has_many : trade
 - has_one : address